The Gathering (1977 film): "Christmas in the Workhaus"

-An abbreviated and bawdily modified parody of George Robert Sims' famous holiday poem Christmas Day in the Workhouse, is recited by the Edward Asner's character, in the family kitchen, to the men only.
+An abbreviated and bawdily modified parody of George Robert Sims' famous holiday poem Christmas Day in the Workhouse, is recited by Edward Asner's character, in the family kitchen, to the men only.
 Apparently this is an expected and longstanding Christmas tradition.
 Although the poem is erroneously attributed to Rudyard Kipling, instead of George Robert Sims- as follows (the obvious, but comically censored words in italics with a *);

-" Oh, It was Christmas in the Workhaus- the best day of the year. ...And the paupers were all happy- for their guts was full of beer.
+"Oh, It was Christmas in the Workhaus- the best day of the year. ...And the paupers were all happy- for their guts was full of beer.

 The Master of the Workhaus strolled them dismal halls. ...And the paupers answered *balls.

 The Master grew angry and swore by all the gods. ...They'd have no Christmas pudding- the lousy *sods.

 Up sprang a war-scarred veteran, who stormed the Kyber Pass. ...
 We don't want your Christmas pudding and *you can shove it up your A**.